Fearless (Taylor Swift song): Music and lyrics

-"Fearless" is four minutes and one second long.
+Set over a tempo of 100 beats per minute, "Fearless" is four minutes and one second long.
 Swift and Chapman produced the track, which was recorded by Chad Carlson and mixed by Justin Niebank at Blackbird Studio in Nashville.
-"Fearless" is a country pop and pop rock song.
-Its arrangement consists of booming drums and chiming guitars alongside mandolin and fiddle; the bridge incorporates a key change.
+"Fearless" is a country pop, pop rock, and country rock song.
+Its arrangement is driven by booming drums and chiming twelve-string guitars, played by multiple techniques including strumming, arpeggios, and melodic counterpoints.
+The production also incorporates mandolin, electric guitar, fiddle, and a subdued Hammond B3 organ; the bridge incorporates a key change.
+Swift's vocals span from F3 to C5.
 The musicologist James E. Perone writes that there are "unexpected musical influences" evoking diverse styles of country, pop, folk, and alternative rock in the drums, guitars, and other instruments' "tone colors".
 Larry Rodgers of The Arizona Republic categorized the song as "rootsy pop".

 Lyrically, the song details Swift's imagination of an ideal first date: her narrator embraces the romantic drive and the thrilling sentiments.
 The narrator pays attention to the details, such as how the pavement glistens in the moonlight after a rain, how her date "runs [his] hand through [his] hair", and how she gets excited and nervous anticipating a first kiss.
 The couple have an impromptu dance in a parking lot and frolic in the rain before giving each other a passionate kiss.
 She relinquishes her pretense, allowing herself to live true to her heart: "I don't know why, but with you I'd dance in a storm in my best dress;" this lyric embodies some of the imagery commonly used in Swift's other songs: dancing, rain, and concealing one's timidity.

 Swift described the song's greater concept as "the fearlessness of falling in love": "[No] matter how many times you get hurt, you will always fall in love again."
 Rob Sheffield, writing for Blender, opined that the lyric mentioning Swift's narrator getting caught in a storm "in my best dress" showed that she "likes to make a scene".
 For Annie Zaleski, the track encapsulates the excitement of a wonderful date that one wishes "would last forever".
 Amanda Ash of the Edmonton Journal thought that there is a sense of uncertainty under those thrilling moments.